plebhash/sv2-services/examples/mining-client-cpu-miner/README.md

 ## `config` module

-The `config` module is reponsible for pasing a `.toml` file with the following fields:
+The `config` module is reponsible for parsing a `.toml` file with the following fields:
 - `server_addr`: IP and port of the Sv2 Mining Server
 - `auth_pk`: authority Public Key of the Sv2 Mining Server
 - `n_standard_channels`: the number of Standard Channels to open with the Sv2 Mining Server